About Walworth Road

 A short walk from the Tankard on Amelia street, you’ll find Husky Studios.
 These are some of the largest recording and rehearsal spaces available in central London.
 Coming up to their 40th anniversary, Husky’s have played host to a diverse range of producers, choreographers, record labels and bands.
 Recent customers include Little Mix and The X-Factor Find out more

-Threadneedleman is a traditional tailors creating sharp suits for discerning gentlemen.
-There’s been a tailors at 187 Walworth Road for almost a century.
-Owner, George Dyer has been in the trade 40 years and he’s run the Walworth business since the mid 90s.
-Find out more
+Threadneedleman was a traditional tailors that created sharp suits for discerning gentlemen.
+There has been a tailors at 187 Walworth Road for almost a century.
+Sadly, the shop is currently closed.

 Amore is a popular local cafe and the perfect place to visit for a hearty full English.
 Always doing a brisk trade, Amore serves up all the traditional fare you’d expect from a small high street cafe alongside a neat line in cakes, tasty paninis and an endless supply of fresh, hot, Italian coffee.